nvanexan/nve2022/content/posts/micro-frontends.md

 - **Align on patterns and tech stacks** => the same tooling for as many as possible
 - **Trust but verify; share and document** => make time for code reviews and knowledge shares for consistent patterns and practices across MFEs

 Doing MFEs well is not easy.
 It can get unruly pretty quickly.
-If you're having difficulties or growing pains with your move to an MFE architecture, feel free to [reach out](mailto:nick@vanexan.ca).
-I'm always happy to chat.
+If you're having difficulties or growing pains with your move to an MFE architecture, I hope the above may be of some benefit.
+Cheers!